-Lots Of Nuts And Cheese Won’t Make You Slim And Healthy!Dr. Nitin Gupte
+Lots Of Nuts And Cheese Won’t Make You Slim!Dr. Nitin Gupte

-Snacking On Nuts And Cheese Is Not The Way To Slimming And Health!
+Snacking On Nuts And Cheese Is Not Going To Make You Slim!

 Many people ask me if snacking on ground nuts and other nuts like almonds and walnuts and cheese helps in slimming.

 Hardly.
-In fact, all nuts are very high in fats.
-They provide between 40 (ground nuts) and over 50 per cent (all dry fruit nuts) fat by weight, meaning every 100 gm of these nuts provide you with 40, 50 or more gm of fat.
-That is the same as eating 8 to 10 teaspoons of pure fat, like oil or ghee!
+In fact, all nuts including groundnuts and dry fruit nuts are very high in fats.
+They provide between 50 to 60 per cent fat, walnuts providing 60 gm fat by weight, meaning every 100 gm of these nuts provide you with 40, 50 or 60 gm of fat.
+That is the same as eating 10 to 12 teaspoons of pure fat, like oil or ghee!

-A major part of the fat in nuts is the monounsaturated kind, though walnuts also provide the valuable omega-3 fatty acids, which protect us from coronary artery disease.
-So it makes sense to have a couple of walnuts daily, especially if fish is not a part of your food.
+A major part of the fat in nuts is the monounsaturated kind, though walnuts also provide the plant source omega-3 fatty acids, which help protect us from coronary artery disease, although not as valuable as the sea source omega 3.
+Almonds and walnuts are also rich in a wide range of antioxidants.
+So it makes sense to have a few almonds and walnuts daily, walnuts especially if fish is not a part of your food, especially if you’re slim.

 Luckily there is no cholesterol in nuts.

-Eating nuts because a few nuts like almonds have some fibre, makes no sense for Indians.
-Whole grain cereals, pulses, vegetables, especially leafy vegetables and fruits are much better sources of fibre and have much fewer calories.
+Eating nuts because nuts have fibre, makes no sense for Indians.
+Pulses, whole grain cereals, vegetables, especially leafy vegetables and fruits provide adequate fibre in Indian diet at the cost of much fewer calories.
 Our normal Indian food has all four in most meals, so we don’t need high fat nuts for fibre.
 Plus all four are far cheaper than dry fruit nuts!

 Predominantly ‘meat only’ Western diets include little whole grain cereals and vegetables and probably lack adequate monounsaturated fatty acids as well as fibre.
 Hence some Western experts may advise a handful of nuts as snacks.
 But for Indians, the advice is totally misplaced.